mi3nts/mintsSystemDesign/circServices.md

 ---

 **Questions:**
-**What is Mfs- mooseFS, how it works between these virtual machines** **Is there any connection to the IMD server?
+**-What is Mfs- mooseFS, how it works between these virtual machines** **-Is there any connection to the IMD server?
 If so, how is it linked?**